Bayesian optimisation of poloidal field coil positions in tokamaks: The poloidal field coil design problem

 where the coil index $i = 1,\ldots,7$ for upper and $i = 8,\ldots,14$ for lower coils.
 It is important to note that the PF coils do not change shape in the poloidal plane (i.e. cross-sectional areas are fixed, equal to $4 \mathrm{d}R \mathrm{d}Z$) and so the volume of each coil will change only when its central radial position $R^c$ changes.

 The second objective is to \emph{maximise} the average of the inner connection length (ICL) and the outer connection length (OCL).
 The connection length is the distance traced out by a helical (i.e. moving both poloidally and toroidally) magnetic field line that starts at the inner (outer) edge of the last closed flux surface (LCFS) at the midplane and ends at the inner (outer) strikepoint \citep{doyle2021magnetic, albanese2023three}.
 We refer to these inner and outer midplane points as the IMP and OMP, respectively.
-Larger connection lengths ensure that hot plasma leaving the core edge region will travel a further distance and therefore cool to more acceptable temperatures before hitting the strike plate.
+Larger connection lengths ensure that hot plasma leaving the core edge region will travel a farther distance and therefore cool to more acceptable temperatures before hitting the strike plate.
 This is an important aspect of managing heat loads in the divertor region.

-The ICL and OCL are calculated using a 3D field line tracing algorithm, i.e. by carrying out an integral over the length of the magnetic field line of interest \citep{kos2019smiter}.
-By parametrising the position vector $\bm{r}(\ell) = \left( R(\ell), \phi(\ell), Z(\ell) \right)$ in terms of a length $\ell$, we can find the connection length $L$ by first solving the ordinary differential equations
+The ICL and OCL are calculated by carrying out an integral over the length of the magnetic field line of interest \citep{kos2019smiter}.
+Tracing the magnetic field line requires the solution of a system of ordinary differential equations (ODEs) for the position vector of a point along the field line trajectory $\bm{r}(\ell)$:

+where $\bm{b}$ is a unit vector along the direction of the magnetic field $\bm{B}$ in cylindrical coordinates:

-with an initial condition $\bm{r}(0) = \left( R(0), \phi(0), Z(0) \right)$.
-Here, $\bm{B}$ denotes the magnetic field, $\psi(R,Z)$ the scalar poloidal magnetic flux, and $F$ the toroidal magnetic field profile.
-To do this, we use a fourth-order Runge-Kutta method (with appropriately chosen step size $\Delta \ell$) and integrate until some terminating condition is met (see below), recording the value of $L$ obtained (i.e.\ the total number of steps $\Delta \ell$).
+Here $\psi(R,Z)$ denotes the scalar poloidal magnetic flux and $F$ the toroidal magnetic field profile.
+To solve this problem, we use a fourth-order Runge-Kutta method (with appropriately chosen step size $\Delta \ell$) and integrate until a terminating condition is met (see next paragraph), recording the value of $L$ obtained (i.e.\ the total number of steps $\Delta \ell$).